Piyush3dB/mxnet/matlab/README.md

 ```

 If we pass the memory of `X` into MXNet, then the correct shape will be
 `[5,4,3,2]` in MXNet.
-When processing images, MXNet assumes the data layout is
+When processing images, MXNet assumes the data layout isformat

 ```c++
 example x channel x width x height
 ```

-while in matlab we often store images by
+while in matlab we often store images in

 ```matlab
 width x height x channel x example